MrMelon54/auwiki/content/hazel/types.md

 The most common datatype in packets are integers.
 Multiple sizes are in use, ranging from a single 8-bit byte to 64-bit integers.
 Integers are encoded in Little Endian byte order.
 This means that the least significant byte is put into the network first.

-Floating points are encoded in a similar manner: the internal representation of a floating point, which is in IEEE xxx format, is written as bytes onto the network.
+Floating points are encoded in a similar manner: the internal representation of a floating point, which is in IEEE 754 Single Precision format, is written as bytes onto the network.

 # Packed Integers